Skip to main content

 Take photos during a meeting

-1. Each group should think about the theme of ‘our community’, and talk about objects or scenes that represent it.
+2. Each group should think about the theme of ‘our community’, and talk about objects or scenes that represent community for them.
 They should talk about how they could take photographs of their ideas.

 Take photos at home with a parent or carer